anikush-yes/Kimchinamai_Website_e2e_Cypress_Tests/README.md

 ## 📋 Overview

-This repository contains comprehensive end-to-end (E2E) tests for the Kimchinamai restaurant website using Cypress, a powerful modern testing framework for web applications.
+This repository contains comprehensive end-to-end **(E2E)** tests for the Kimchinamai online shop website https://kimchinamai.lt/ using **Cypress**, a powerful modern testing framework for web applications.
 These tests validate various aspects of the website including page navigation, menu interactions, shopping cart functionality, and checkout processes, ensuring a seamless user experience.

 ## 🛠️ Technologies Used